iwilare/category-theory-course-2025/2025-05-09 - Lecture 21 - Monads.md

     choices.join()
 }

-// We should check that this preserves these two invariants:
+// Technically, we should ensure that every arrow of this form preserves these two invariants:
 // - there is no element in each list with value 0,
 // - the sum of all weights is always exactly 1.0.
 ```

-# Fundamental idea
+# Fundamental idea: effectful arrows

 The idea is that now we "enrich" our arrows by considering arrows not just like $X \to Y$, but always in the form